zer2/fantasy-basketball-optimizer/about/turnovers.md

 | 77.2 | 8.1\%  | 5.6\% | 5.0\% | 6.1\% | 5.1\% | 5.0\% | 5.1\% | 5.0\%    | 5.3\%    |
 | 84.0   | 6.8\%  | 4.3\% | 4.5\% | 4.4\% | 3.8\% | 4.4\% | 4.1\% | 4.0\%    | 4.0\%    |

-I calculated the advantage by adding a small constant to all of the counting stats (including turnovers), then observing what percentage of the corresponding simulations were victories.

 It does appear to be the case that with an increasing advantage, turnovers become less likely to be a tipping point relative to other categories.
-However this effect is small even when the advantage is extreme
+However this effect is small even when the advantage is extreme.

+Intuitively this makes sense because no matter how large the advantage state is, tipping points for all categories always require there to be a split among the counting statistics.
+Given that condition, there is no particular reason to expect that turnovers would be tipping points less often, or that tipping points would have low

-## 4. The fourth argument: turnovers are volatile
+## 3. The third argument: turnovers are volatile

 One final argument is that turnovers are hard to predict on a week-to-week basis, and therefore are not worth investing in.